Downtown Parking Garage Project Information

 Upcoming Downtown Projects

-LHL Holdings, LLC, a partnership between Eric Chinburg and Tim Harrington, is beginning work a redevelopment project of the 165-year-old Lincoln Mill.
+LHL Holdings, LLC, a partnership between Eric Chinburg and Tim Harrington, is in the midst of a redevelopment project of the 165-year-old Lincoln Mill.
 Upon completion, The Lincoln will feature apartments with deluxe amenities, as well as a boutique hotel featuring a rooftop pool with a bar.
 The project will also include an 11,000 square-foot Quest Fitness gym, a 5,000 square-foot Batson River Social Club restaurant and 7,000 square feet of rentable commercial space.
 The project will bring 150 permanent jobs to the market and over 115 tradesman will work on the project throughout the construction period.
 LHL Holdings, LLC is expected to invest over $40 million in order to complete the project as approved.
 The City’s Code Enforcement Office issued building permits to LHL Holdings, LLC for the first phase of this project on January 13, 2020.
-See this press release for more information about the project.
+See this press release for more information about the project and follow along with the progress on the building on The Lincoln's Facebook page.

 - Watch the City Manager’s presentation on the proposal at the August 27 City Council Workshop.